elissa-alarmani/firetruck-invoice-generator/README.md

 # Fire Truck Invoice Generator 🚒

 ## Overview
 The **Fire Truck Invoice Generator** is a Next.js app that allows users to create and download PDF invoices for fire truck listings on [Garage](https://www.withgarage.com/).
-By integrating with Garage’s backend API, the app fetches listing details and dynamically generates a professional invoice based on the provided input.
+By integrating with Garage’s backend API, the app fetches listing details and dynamically generates an invoice based on the provided input.

-View this app at: [Fire Truck Invoice Generator](https://firetruck-invoice-generator.vercel.app/)!
+View it here at: [Fire Truck Invoice Generator](https://firetruck-invoice-generator.vercel.app/)!

 ---